includeos/IncludeOS/README.md

    * *NOTE*: This keyboard shortcut may not work if you're interacting with your development environment is via a VirtualBox GUI, over putty, inside a `screen` etc. If you find a good solution for a certain platform (i.e. putty to VirtualBox on Windows), please let us know so we can update our wiki.

 ## Writing a service
 Developing IncludeOS services should be done completely separately from IncludeOS repository.
-All you need is compiled and installed libraries, in your `$INNCLUDEOS_HOME` directory (`$HOMOE/IncludeOS_install by default`).
+All you need is compiled and installed libraries, in your `$INCLUDEOS_HOME` directory (`$HOME/IncludeOS_install` by default).
 The [./seed](./seed) directory contains everything a service needs to build and link with IncludeOS.

 *NOTE: Don't develop inside the seed directory; the point is to be able to reuse the seed to create new blank services*